We are committed to providing an accessible user experience for all website visitors.

 Best Friends Pet Care is a toadally impressive resort just for pets — offering over 50,000 square feet of amenities, spaces and fun.
 A sprawling dog park makes it easy for your pup to get out and run, while cool and crisp air-conditioned spaces allow them to wait in comfort as you enjoy the theme parks and attractions.
 There are also some designated outdoor play areas and runs that your pet can enjoy.

 Best Friends also offers daycare, grooming and pampering for your pets (cats and other animals are welcome here).
 Best Friends offers several grooming packages, ranging from simple bathing to a full spa treatment complete with massage.
 Nail clipping, tooth cleaning and even shed reduction treatments are available and can be booked at check-in.
 VIP programs offer extra care and attention and offerings change regularly; current “VIP” Vacation Villas for Dogs include a fun playgroup, flat-screen televisions and even a turndown service for your dog.

 Rates range from $56 per night for a resort guest using standard services and $107 per night for the deluxe Vacation Villas.
 Discounts may apply for each additional pet sharing the room, and peak rates may apply to all rates based on holidays and breaks.

 If you are staying at one of the Disney World hotels with your dog, they can stay at Doggy Day Camp each day.
 You’ll be able to check in by webcam as you have fun in the theme parks, and your dog can enjoy all the amenities of the facility but stay with you at night.
-Expect to spend $27 per day at Doggie Day Camp and build in extra time for drop-off and pick-up each day.
+Expect to spend $49 per day at Doggie Day Camp and build in extra time for drop-off and pick-up each day.